microclimate-dev2ops/microclimate-dev2ops.github.io/_documentations/updating.md

 Before you run the update, you can check to see if you have the latest images:
 1. Run the `docker images` command.
 For each image that you have installed, this command gives you an image ID.
-2. Run the `docker image inspect <image ID>` command.
+2. Run the `docker image inspect <image ID>` command or, if you have grep, run the `docker inspect ibmcom/<image ID> | grep org.label-schema.build-date` command.
 Use the image ID that is associated with the image repository that is named on the [Microclimate versions with updates](updateslist) page for the version that you want to update.
 Output from this command produces data from which you can view the date.
 3. Look in the output for `"org.label-schema.build-date": "<date and time>"`.
     1. If the date in your output matches the date listed for your version on the [Microclimate versions with updates](updateslist) page, you have an earlier version of Microclimate, and you should upgrade.
     2. If the date is later than the date shown on the [Microclimate versions with updates](updateslist) page, you have the latest version and do not need to upgrade.